Temple Shalom By-Laws

 18.0 Liability of Directors

-18.1 Every Director of the Corporation when exercising his/her powers and discharging his/her duties must:
+18.1 Every Director of the Corporation when exercising their powers and discharging their duties must:

 18.1.1 Act honestly, in good faith, and in the best interests of the Corporation;